iren-salazar/Access-ArrayList-Elements/README.md

 # Access-ArrayList-Elements
-simply names and foods to select with using ArrayList[elements]
+simply birthday letter to select with using ArrayList -accessing the elements in ArrayList

 package personal;